 1.4 Programme Description

-The programme will consist of the following:
+The March 2020 programme consisted of the following:

 - Jan/Feb 2020: Personal Contemplations to prepare for training.
 In January and then again in February you will receive a video contemplation from Meg in preparation for the March retreat.

 - 2 to 6 March 2020: In-person Residential Retreat

 - April to Sept 2020: Community support to come together online to deepen our understanding and practice

 - Oct/Nov 2020: to come together in person for a day to continue supporting each other as a community.
 Meg will join us via Zoom for part of the day.

 Murrayshall Hotel, Scone, Perth, PH2 7PH (https://www.murrayshall.co.uk/)